postsharp/Metalama.Documentation/content/patterns/caching/pubsub.md

     [!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/AzureSynchronized/AzureSynchronized.Program.cs marker="AddCaching"]

+4. We recommend initializing the caching service during the initialization sequence of your application, otherwise the service will be initialized lazily upon first use.
+Get the <xref:Metalama.Patterns.Caching.ICachingService>   interface from the <xref:System.IServiceProvider> and call the <xref"Metalama.Patterns.Caching.ICachingService.InitializeAsync> method.

+    [!metalama-file ~/code/Metalama.Documentation.SampleCode.Caching/AzureSynchronized/AzureSynchronized.Program.cs marker="Initialize"]

+> [!WARNING]
+> Make sure that the <xref:Metalama.Patterns.Caching.ICachingService> is properly disposed of before the application exits, otherwise some background cache write operations may be left unprocessed, and the cache will be inconsistent.

 ### Example: A distributed application synchronized by Azure Service Bus

 The following example simulates a multi-instance application.
 Here, for the ease of testing, both instances live in the same process.
 Both instances read and write to a shared database simulated by a concurrent dictionary, which sits behinds an in-memory cache.
 These two cache instances are synchronized using <xref:Metalama.Patterns.Caching.Backends.Azure.AzureCachingFactory.WithAzureSynchronization*>.